carpentries-incubator/jekyll-pages-novice/_episodes/layouts.md

 ~~~
 {: .language-markdown }

-We can use the `content` variable to tell variable where it should place
+We can use the `content` variable to tell Jekyll where it should place
 **all the content defined in the Markdown of the page** within this layout.
-If we make the change above to `_layouts/default.html` and reload our site's homepage,
+If we make the change shown in the example above
+to `_layouts/default.html` and reload our site's homepage,
 we now see the page content has returned but we have two more problems:
 the styling of our pages has changed (for the worse) and
 the navigational links appear twice!